BranaeCraveiro/Lab_Notebook/Notes/Meeting Notes/Summer 2025.md

 ### To Do
 What strain do you think you’re amplifying? - Look at other papers that use those primers

-## 7/24/2025 w/ Caroline
-### To do:
-- look at papers to see if I need to do triplicates for sanger sequencing.
 ## 7/22/2025 w/ Brooke, Caroline, & Sarah
 ### PCR Troubleshooting [[7.21.2025 - annealing gradient]]
 - use Caroline reagents & my samples to test whether primers are working [[7.23.2025 - troubleshooting]]